casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 ```

 - `tls_certificate` is the certificate signed by a `ca_cert.pem`.
-- `secret_key` refers to a secret key specific that should be unique to a specific node in the network.
-All peer to peer communication coming from this node will be signed by this key
+- `secret_key` refers to a secret key that should be unique to a specific node in the network.
+All peer-to-peer communication coming from this node will be signed by this key.
 - `ca_certificate` is the network CA that should be the same on each of the nodes.

-To set up CA and sign client certificates for a network here are steps to follow using an openssl command line:
+To set up CA and sign client certificates for a network here are the steps to follow using an openssl command line:

 ```sh
 # Recommended EC curve algorithm to use